peteropensource/aiohttp_rate_limiter/README.md

 await client_session.close()
 ```
-The above example could prove a steady rate of 10 requests / 60 seconds at the maximum concurrency of 5.
+The above example could provide a steady rate of 10 requests/60 seconds at the maximum concurrency of 5.